Resetting Your Ford Blend Door Actuator: A Comprehensive Guide

 Diagnosing the climate control module

-A Ford scanner can perform pulling codes and monitor the blend door position and needed commands to diagnose the climate control module.
-You should own a Ford IDS (integrated diagnostic system) scan tool, which is the current OEM diagnostic tool for all dealers in Ford, Lincoln, and Mercury cars.
-It covers all Ford models from 1996 till date.
+A Ford scanner can pull codes and monitor the blend door position and needed commands.
+The Ford IDS (integrated diagnostic system) scan tool is the current OEM diagnostic tool for Ford, Lincoln, and Mercury cars (1996-present).

 Getting the system to diagnostic mode without a scanner

-- Step 1: Press the heater button and the AC button simultaneously and hold them down for about two seconds.
+- Press the heater and AC buttons simultaneously and hold for about two seconds.

-- Step 3: Push the heater button again for the system to run diagnostics.
-The vents will blow air in a cycle for about 20 seconds during this phase.
+- Push the heater button again to run diagnostics.
+The vents will cycle air for about 20 seconds.

-- Step 4: Look out for codes at the top right and left corners.
+- Look for codes at the top right and left corners.

-- Step 5: Press AUTO to reset the code or any other button to exit diagnostics.
+- Press AUTO to reset the code or any other button to exit diagnostics.

-You also can test the actuators by disconnecting the vehicle’s negative terminals to pull codes.
-Perform a calibration after if you have a calibration machine.
-You should inspect the heater hoses as well to check their temperature.
-The problem should be resolved as quickly as possible when you realize that the hoses are hot.
+You can also test the actuators by disconnecting the vehicle’s negative terminals to pull codes.
+Calibrate the system afterward if you have a calibration machine.
+Inspect the heater hoses for temperature issues.

 Tips before replace blend door actuator